c-graham-qut/POMDP-Crazyflie/README.md

 This step will detail the steps to install this software toolkit only.
 Some steps reference Bitcraze
 - Download this toolkit as a zip file.
 - Extract the zip file in a location of your choice.
 - Open a new terminal window within the extracted folder.
 Right-Click within the folder and select 'Open in Terminal'.
+- Initiate run file.

 ##### Initiate the run file:
 The 'run.sh' file downloads the necessary repositories for the POMDP TAPIR toolkit and the Bitcraze Crazyflies.